ZaubererEz/zaubererez.github.io/index.md

 # ZaubererEz

 Welcome to the GitHub main page for ZaubererEz.
-Please feel free to navigate through the topics and projects below.
+Please feel free to navigate through the topics below.

 ### _W&M_

-Markdown is a lightweight and easy-to-use syntax for styling your writing.
-It includes conventions for
+Repository of material associated with William & Mary coursework.

 ```markdown
 Syntax highlighted code block